 Consider the benefits of resurfacing your build plates to optimize your additive manufacturing process.

-Common indicators include warping, uneven surfaces, poor adhesion, or visible residual material buildup after a print.
+Common indicators that a build platform for industrial grade additive manufacturing needs to be resurfaced include warping, uneven surfaces, poor adhesion, or visible residual material buildup after a print.

-Most build plates made from durable materials like alloy steel, stainless steel, aluminum, inconel, or titanium can be resurfaced.
-The process may vary depending on the material.
+Most additive build plates made from durable materials like alloy steel, stainless steel, aluminum, inconel, or titanium can be resurfaced.
+The process may vary depending on the material, the application, and any secondary operations involved.

-Resurfacing metal build plates restores flatness, surface texture, and adhesion properties, ensuring consistent print quality and reducing the risk of defects.
+Resurfacing metal additive build plates restores flatness, surface texture, and adhesion properties, ensuring consistent print quality and reducing the risk of defects when 3D printing metal parts.

-Advanced rotary surface grinders or heavy-duty CNC machines are commonly used to achieve precise flatness and surface texture during metal base plate resurfacing.
+Advanced rotary surface grinders or heavy-duty CNC machines are commonly used to achieve precise flatness and surface texture for metal base plate resurfacing.
+EDM machining is also commonly used to cleanly and efficiently separate metal parts from AM build plates.